auldn/rugburn/README.md

 	- run it again

 9.14.23
-- Input file contains the log2 fold change of each gene (thanks Shunji for the information)
+- Input file contains the log2 fold change of each gene

 Example: YFG = your favorite gene